 - The National Rugby Championship - Australia's equivalent to the Mitre 10 and Currie Cup competitions.
 The NRC is, in contrast to most other domestic rugby competitions, very young indeed, having been established in 2014 (although there have been other similar competitions in the past).
 Rugby faces a unique challenge in Australia - although the only major rugby countries where it is the most popular sport are New Zealand and Wales, in most of the rest of the world it only really has to compete with Association Football (and maybe Gaelic games in Ireland) for the public's affections.
 In Australia however, not only is rugby not the most popular national sport, not only is it not the second most popular sport, it isn't even the second most popular form of football.
 Association Football, Rugby League and Australian Rules Football are all generally more popular than rugby union, not to mention the national obsession that is cricket.
 As a result Aussie rugby has generally been slightly anaemic at the domestic level, fuelled mainly by intense popularity among the nation's private schools and a few local club competitions (especially in the state of New South Wales).
 The NRC represents the latest attempt to surpass that obstacle and raise the profile of the game among Australia's sports-mad population - as yet the jury is out on how successful that attempt is.
 The reigning champions are Queensland Country, representing the non-Brisbane portion of that state.
 The NRC has had either eight or nine teams since its formation.
 It started out with nine, but one of Sydney's three original sides folded after the 2015 season.
 The league returned to nine teams in 2017 with the entry of the Fijian Drua, a developmental side for that country's national team.
 The roster now stands at eight teams with the demise of a second Sydney side after the 2018 season.

 - The USA is now trying to start a truly professional league for the second time.
 The first attempt, PRO Rugby, was founded in late 2015 and was initially planned to involve 6 teams, but ended up with only 5 when play started in 2016.
 These teams competed against each other home and away, with the winner (unusually in rugby, which has embraced the end-of-season playoff concept in virtually all domestic competitions) determined by the highest placed team at the end of the season.
 PRO Rugby was in a slightly awkward position lying somewhere between "professional rugby competition" and "proof of concept", but its first season was considered a success based on performance vs. expectations.
 However, the league found itself in a nasty dispute with USA Rugby (the national federation), including claims of unpaid wages by some of the league's highest-profile players, that caused the league to fold before it got a chance at a second season.
 The plans of the former Pro12 to expand into North America also didn't help matters.
 The inaugural and only champions were the Denver Stampede.
 After a year without a pro league, and the end (for now) of Pro14's North American expansion plans, the void was filled by Major League Rugby, which launched in 2018 with teams from Austin, Denver, Houston, New Orleans, Salt Lake City, San Diego, and Seattle.
-Teams from Los Angeles, New York City, and Toronto are set to join in 2019, with a Washington, D.C. team following in 2020.
+In 2019, the original seven teams will be joined by sides from New York City and Toronto, with teams from Atlanta, Boston, Los Angeles, and Washington, D.C. possibly joining as early as 2020.
 The league currently operates on a single-entity model much like Major League Soccer, with the league owning all teams and the team operators being shareholders in the league.
 Unlike PRO Rugby, MLR ends its season with a four-team playoff.
 The inaugural and reigning champions are the Seattle Seawolves.

 - On a much lower profile to the above competitions, the Welsh Premiership is the highest level of purely domestic Rugby in Wales and was where (prior to the consolidation of Welsh professional Rugby into regional sides in the Pro12) most of the Welsh national side played their week-in-week-out Rugby, though it is now a mixture of professional and semi-pro players.
 With many of the biggest teams coming from small towns or large villages in the notoriously rainy Valleys, in contrast to the running Rugby displayed in the Southern Hemisphere, this is often your archetypical muddy, cold, windy, rough and unpleasant Rugby environment.
 Rugby is slaughter indeed.